-1) Class participation: Like all doctoral seminars, the value we each take from our class sessions is a function of the effort we put into preparation, our willingness to discuss our reactions, and our courage in brainstorming and volunteering ideas even when the topic is challenging.
+- Class participation: Like all doctoral seminars, the value we each take from our class sessions is a function of the effort we put into preparation, our willingness to discuss our reactions, and our courage in brainstorming and volunteering ideas even when the topic is challenging.
 I expect these behaviors from all students in the class.
-Although I do not assign formal participation grades I will take strong/weak participation into account when aggregating the written work assessments for your final grade.

-- 2) Five reaction papers: In preparation for weeks 2-7, choose one of the required articles and write a 750-word paper describing your reaction to the paper.
+Although I do not assign formal participation grades I will take strong/weak participation into account when aggregating the written work assessments for your final grade. - 2) Five reaction papers: In preparation for weeks 2-7, choose one of the required articles and write a 750-word paper describing your reaction to the paper.
 Use your two pages to tell us things that you thought about while you were reading the paper.
 These reactions may describe (but are certainly not limited to) how other schools of thought would approach the problem similarly or differently; how current organizational phenomena may or may not be understood with this lens, what is missing from the paper, and so on.
 Please don't waste your word quota summarizing what we have already read!
 Since five reaction papers are required, you are free to skip one week of your choice.
-Hard copies of the reaction papers are due to me at the start of class. - 3) Leading discussion for one article: Choose one of the required articles for which you plan to write a reaction paper.
+Hard copies of the reaction papers are due to me at the start of class.

+- 3) Leading discussion for one article: Choose one of the required articles for which you plan to write a reaction paper.
 You will be responsible for leading the discussion for this article.
-You may find it easier to choose one of the empirical papers so that you can follow our overarching discussion of the classic theoretical articles, but you are welcome to choose a theoretical piece if you prefer.
-Whatever you choose, choose it for your own development as it more challenging to lead a discussion than merely to participate in it.
+You may find it easier to choose one of the empirical papers so that you can build upon our overarching discussion of the classic theoretical articles, but you are welcome to choose a theoretical piece if you prefer.
+Whatever you choose, choose it for your own development as it is more challenging to lead a discussion than merely to participate in it.
 I will not grade this component other than to require that you do it once during the course; I will help you as needed during the discussion as well.
-Sign up on Canvas for your article choice so that we insure each person has a different article. - 4) Final paper (due February 29).
+Sign up on Canvas for your article choice so that we insure each person has a different article. - 4) Final paper (due March 4).
 Choose an organizational problem and develop a "panel discussion" about this problem between two or three prominent scholars representing different schools of organizational thought.
 Read additional articles by that scholar and by contemporaries that would be likely to influence the scholar's perspective (so you might think of this assignment in the genre of "historical fiction").
+The output should resemble a copy of a transcript of an Academy of Management (AoM) symposium.
 Limit 2500 words.
 You may work alone or in pairs.
+Submit your paper via email.